Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Introduction

 \section{Introduction}

-The Nancy Grace Roman Space Telescope\footnote{Formerly known as the Wide-Field Infrared Survey Telescope (WFIRST)} (Roman) is a wide-field infrared survey observatory planned for launch in late 2026.
+The Nancy Grace Roman Space Telescope \footnote{Formerly known as the Wide-Field Infrared Survey Telescope (WFIRST)} (Roman) is a wide-field infrared survey observatory planned for launch in late 2026.
 Roman is designed to meet scientific objectives in cosmology and exoplanet demographics by executing three Core Community Surveys that will collectively account for up to 75\% of the science observing time over the 5-year Roman primary mission lifetime \citep{spergel2015,akeson2019}.
 The technical capabilities that will enable new scientific advances using Roman data primarily come down to (1) a very high spatial resolution relative to the field of view and collecting area, (2) high observing efficiency, (3) exquisite calibration, and (4) large data downlink volume ($>$11 Tb/day).

 The Wide Field Instrument (WFI) is the primary science payload on Roman, optimized for wide field optical and near-infrared (0.5-2.3 $\mu$m) imaging and slitless spectroscopy.
 It has a mosaic focal plane made up of 18 Teledyne H4RG-10 sensors \citep{mosby2020}.
-Each sensor will have 4096$\times$4096 pixels, of which 4088$\times$4088 will collect photons, each with a size of 10 $\mu$m and subtending $0.11\arcsec\times0.11\arcsec$ on the sky, resulting in a total field of view of 0.281 square degrees.
-The sensors in the focal plane can be read non-destructively (e.g. without a reset).
-To reduce read-noise, among other benefits, the readout strategy used by Roman will be to sample ``up-the-ramp".
-This method records the signal of each pixel multiple times during an exposure \citep{Fowler1990}.
-The whole sensor is read non-destructively every 3.04 seconds; this read is called a frame.
-The number of frames in an integration (which ends with a reset) can be set to different values depending on the science objectives.
+Each sensor will have 4096$\times$4096 pixels, of which 4088$\times$4088 will collect photons, each with a size of 10 $\mu$m and subtending $0.11\arcsec\times0.11\arcsec$ on the sky, resulting in a total effective field of view of 0.281 square degrees.